8 Best Oils For Low Porosity Hair To Hold Moisture For Long

 4.6

 Sesame oil is commonly used for hair growth and to manage overall scalp health.
 It is enhanced with vitamin E, B complex, and minerals — all the essentials required to rejuvenate low porosity hair.
 It protects your hair from harmful UV rays, tackles head lice, and dandruff.
-You can use this oil as a natural hair detangler or to boost hair growth.
+You can use this oil as a natural hair detangler or for boosting hair resilience and growth and improving hair texture.
 Since this is a lightweight oil, it is hands-down one of the best light oils for low porosity hair types.
-It also is a fuss-free detangler and prevents hair breakage.
+It also is a fuss-free detangler and prevents hair breakage and aids in soothing scalp irritation.

 Pros